 Some stents are coated with medication to prevent the growth of scar tissue in the artery, which promotes good blood flow.

 Some people may not be suitable for an angioplasty.
-Your cardiologist may recommend you to undergo a heart bypass surgery instead.
-Make an enquiry to understand more about the various procedures to treat a diseased artery.
+Your cardiologist may recommend that you to undergo a heart bypass surgery instead.

 An angioplasty usually takes up to two hours, depending on the extent of the blockage in your artery.
 The procedure involves several steps: